(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 2. When you own real property in more than one state

 Having a living trust will generally avoid the probate process, which is helpful especially if you own real estate in two or more states.

 For example, if you own property in your home state of Michigan, a vacation property in Florida, and a second home in Arizona, you must probate it in Michigan and do ancillary probates in Florida and Arizona, as well.

 This can be a difficult and challenging process, depending on state requirements.

 3. When you have minor or dependent children

 With a trust, you can easily establish provisions to specify when (and if) a child is entitled to any assets held in a trust, and you can appoint a person to oversee those assets until the child comes of age.

-- When you want privacy
+4. When you want privacy